Life-threatening emergency

 2. If you have contact details for the lessor you should attempt to contact them directly if our office is not available

-All repairs that not emergency repairs are considered to be routine repairs.
+All repairs that do not qualify as emergency repairs are considered routine repairs.

 There are some situations where a tenant may be required to pay for repairs or compensate the lessor for their expense.